NIGERIAN COMMUNICATIONS COMMISSION

 Email:

-The Secretariat will acknowledge all complaints / issues within 48hours of receipt and have them treated on or before 5 working days, depending on the type of complaints /issues.
+The Secretariat will acknowledge all complaints / enquiries or feedback within 48hours of receipt and have them treated on or before 5 working days.

 STAKEHOLDERS PARTICIPATION IN SERVICE PROVISION